lewis-kori/gridsome-portfolio/content/blog/continuous-growth.md

 You’ll find that starting out is often the most difficult part, but with enough persistence and grit, everything will almost be like muscle memory(read copy paste google and stackoverflow answers)

 ### 2. Learn incrementally

 Ok now you are through with your first tutorial/online course and you see all your friends doing this amazing things.
 This is when the imposter syndrome really sets in.
 The feeling of inadequacy is a real issue and is something I really struggled with for a long time.
 Every time you feel like you are at the tail end of the pack and you are not good enough to be in this industry.
 So what do you do, you overwork yourself and eventually burn out.It took me a long time to get out of this zone and I decided to take a more laid back approach to how I learn new things.
 The goal now was to learn something in each and every project that I undertook, no matter how small it was, it would eventually lead to something big, and surprise surprise, within no time all those little things added up to a lot of knowledge and personal growth. hopefully this technique will reach all of you out there struggling with the same.
 Asking for help when you don’t know something also goes a long way and saves you countless hours to often times, small issues that could have been solved by someone more experienced than you are.
 Here’s a great place to ask around if you ever feel [stuck](https://stackoverflow.com/).
 *“Look, I know you’re very proud man, but you need to let other people help you if you’re in trouble.
 No man is an island.”*

 ### 3. Attending meetups

-*"A person requires the company and support of others and society as a whole in order to thrive."*
+>A person requires the company and support of others and society as a whole in order to thrive.

 It’s human nature to want to interact with others and naturally, we coalesce around those who are most similar to us.
 Nothing exemplifies this than attending tech meetups whenever you get the chance.
 The benefits include but are not limited to😁: